 CMS established the rule for meaningful use that includes a set of standards, implementation specifications, and certification criteria for EHR technology.
 In the first program year, Medicaid eligible professionals and hospitals only have to demonstrate that they have adopted, implemented, or upgraded to certified EHR technology.
 In order to receive payment in subsequent participation years, they will have to attest to the meaningful use of certified EHR technology.
-CMS has published requirements for meeting Stage 1 and Stage 2 meaningful use requirements.
+CMS has published requirements for meeting Stage 1 and Stage 2 meaningful use requirements, which include process measures that target improved care coordination, preventative care, increased privacy and security of patient's records and enabling patient use of an online health record.

 Florida's Medicaid EHR Incentive Program was launched on September 5, 2011.
-As of December 31, 2012; 4,067 incentive payments had been made to eligible professionals and 170 incentive payments had been made to hospitals.
-Also as of this date, 3,905 individual providers and 156 hospitals had been paid a total of \$290,639,644 in incentive payments.
+As of December 31, 2013, 7,260 incentive payments had been made to eligible professionals and 396 incentive payments had been made to hospitals.
+Also as of this date, 5,705 individual providers and 171 hospitals had been paid a total of \$413,000,871 in incentive payments.
 Program metrics are posted on the Agency's dashboard at http://apps.ahca.myflorida.com/dashboard/.